 A practical breakdown of work-related expenses and tax offsets available to workers, including claims for tools, uniforms, and travel, as well as the Low and Middle Income Tax Offset to help reduce taxable income and maximize refunds.

-1. Tools and Equipment: Workers can claim the cost of tools and equipment used directly in their job, such as hammers, drills, and measuring devices.
-If the item costs more than $300, it must be depreciated over its useful life rather than claimed as an outright deduction.
+- Tools and Equipment: You can claim the cost of trade-specific tools required for fabrication or installation.
+If an item costs more than $300, it must be depreciated over its useful life rather than claimed as an outright deduction.

 Maximizing Refunds with Deductions and Offsets